AndroidGears/Plugin/README.md

 ![CreateGearSpec](https://raw.githubusercontent.com/AndroidGears/Resources/master/Screenshots/CreateGearScreen.png)

 Things to take into consideration.
-* All Fields must be filled out unless you are pointing your Url Source directly to a .jar file.
-Then Tag and Location are to be left blank.
+* All fields must be filled out unless you are pointing your Url Source directly to a .jar file.
+Then "Tag" and "Location" are to be left blank.
 * Dependencies for your libraries must already be gearspecs in the Specs Repository.
 * A Gearspec can have more then one Author but you must have at least one author.
 * Each Author must have a name and email address.
-* A Libraries Version must be [semantic versioning](http://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning)
+* A library's version must be [semantic versioning](http://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning)
 * Use tags to create greater visibility for your library.
 * When creating tag use commas to seprate out each tag.
-* When you are searching for your gear after it has been added to the Specs Repository it is a full text search so Author name and Project name are not required to be in the tags as well they are already part of the search algorithm.
+* When you are searching for your Gear after it has been added to the Specs Repository it is a full text search so Author name and project name are not required to be in the tags as well they are already part of the search algorithm.
-* Source must be a valid .git repository or .jar file. ( library does not have to be in github any git repo or .jar file is acceptable )
+* Source must be a valid .git repository or .jar file.
+See the [Packaging](#packaging) section for a complete list of your options.
-* The Homepage is the face or your library.
+* The homepage is the face or your library.
 Link it to a site that looks good and/or has alot of detailed information about your library.
+The library's Github page is a wonderful place to start.
 * If you have already created a gearspec and would like to edit it and reupload it.
 Use the "Load Android Gear Spec" button in the bottom left corner for quick and easy filler and editing.
-* To remove Authors or Dependencies just click on the the listing in the table and then click on the - Remove Author or Dependency button below the selected table.
+* To remove authors or dependencies just click on the the listing in the table and then click on the - Remove Author or Dependency button below the selected table.
-* Dependency Addition requires both fields to be filled and each field needs to be a valid gearspec in the specs repo.
+* Dependency addition requires both fields to be filled.
+These need to be the name and version of a valid gearspec in the specs repo.
-* License is the Name of the License not the entire License and all of its wonderful mumbo jumbo.
+* License is the **name** of the License not the entire license text.
-* Click Create Android Gear Spec in the bottom right corner to face the Android Gears Linter if you get past that you should be ready to create a pull request to the Android Gears Specs Repository to add your gearspec to our ever growing community.
+* Click "Create Android Gear Spec" in the bottom right corner.
+This will summon the Android Gear Spec Linter.
+If your spec makes it past the linter you are ready to create a pull request to the Android Gears Specs Repository and add your library to our ever growing community.
 * HAPPY CODING!

 ####Linting a Gear Spec